muthuselvithanu/Patatap-Clone/README.md

 # Patatap-Clone
-Animation with sounds for pressing keys A-Z
+Animation with sounds on pressing keys A-Z

+# To see output
+Right click circles.html and open in browser

+Press any keys between A-Z to hear the sound